 That is the equation, simplified, that has ruled my life for nearly 9 years.

 Disintegration of everything, you say?

 Given the right circumstances, yes.
 Damn near, and almost there.
 Divorce happens.
 Illness happens.
 Layoffs, bad economy, insufficient or no insurance, health problems, no family to help.
 Were the kids supposed to stop needing?
 To stop learning?
 To stop eating?
-Dreaming?
+To stop dreaming?
 And I’m one of the ‘lucky’ ones and I know it.
-I had borrowing power, the result of working for 25+ years, until the borrowing power is a thing of the past.
+I had borrowing power, the result of working for 25+ years, until the borrowing power becomes a thing of the past.
 And now it is.

 Parenting is a profession

-So here I am, in the murky waters where I have been circling for months now.
-Churning this notion that parenting is a profession.
+So here I am, in the murky waters where I have been circling for months now – selling off whatever I can (still), taking any gigs I can (still), and churning this notion that parenting is a profession.
 I look at the unrelenting demands on a solo parent, the quality and diversity of skills that I bring to the job daily – many of which are those same skills once used in the corporate world and in other organizational scenarios since.
 And I repeat: where’s my paycheck?